Don't read books? Here are five reasons why you must!

 Memory and reading are closely linked.
 Regular reading helps improve memory at a young age as they help you stretch your memory muscles because it requires you to remember details, plot lines, themes, facts and figures and characters.

-Find out how Matrix students get ahead in English, book a free trial lesson.
+Find out how Matrix students get ahead in English with our 9-week term course.
 Learn more.